Lucy Letby: Air embolism

-The prosecution used a 1989 study by Shoo Lee and A. K. Tanswell to argue that discolourations observed on the skin of some of the infants were diagnostic of air embolism.
-After the trial, upon reviewing the descriptions of the infants' skin discolourations, Lee, a prominent neonatologist, disagreed that they are suggestive of air embolism.
-Lee also described any attempt to diagnose air embolism just by ruling out other possibilities as "a fundamental mistake of medicine".
-The defence applied to use Lee as a witness for an appeal in 2024, but the Court of Appeal ruled that his testimony was not admissible since he could have been called at the trial and the prosecution's case did not solely rely on skin discolouration to indicate the condition.
+The prosecution cited a 1989 study by Shoo Lee and A. K. Tanswell to argue that skin discolouration observed on some infants was indicative of air embolism.
+After reviewing the descriptions of the discolouration, Lee said he did not consider them suggestive of air embolism and described diagnosing the condition by ruling out other causes as "a fundamental mistake of medicine".
+The defence sought to call Lee as an expert witness during an appeal in 2024, but the Court of Appeal ruled his evidence inadmissible on the basis that he could have been called at trial and that the prosecution had not relied solely on skin discolouration to support the diagnosis.

-Since this appeal attempt, Lee has published an updated version of his 1989 paper, which he argues further undermines the prosecution's case by showing that venous air embolism has never been documented to result in patchy skin discolouration.

-Abid Qazi, a former NHS paediatric surgeon whose case report about an infant's death from air embolism was used in a report by the lead prosecution expert witness, has reviewed the case of one of the infants Letby was convicted of murdering by this method and said, "I'm very sceptical about the diagnosis".
-He continued, "I have been closely following the case of Lucy Letby and I believe she has been a victim of the poor NHS system."
+Lee has since published an updated version of his 1989 paper, arguing that venous air embolism has never been documented to cause patchy skin discolouration.
+Abid Qazi, a former NHS paediatric surgeon whose case report was cited in a prosecution expert's analysis, reviewed one of the cases and expressed scepticism about the diagnosis, saying he believed Letby had been "a victim of the poor NHS system".

-The Lee panel posited alternative causes for the incidents the prosecution alleged were caused by air embolism.
-They argued there was no evidence of air embolism.
+The Lee panel proposed alternative explanations for the incidents attributed to air embolism and concluded that there was no evidence of the condition.